johnpi/Bernstein2022/README.md

 # Bernstein 2022 conference talk links

+Materials for the talk "How ants remember their way home".

 [The head direction circuit of two insect species, eLife, 2020.](https://elifesciences.org/articles/53985) This paper analyses and derives the underlying head direction neuronal circuit of two insect species, the fruit fly and the desert locust.